jasterling/dsp/statistics/3-1-actual_biased.md

 After getting the dataframe set up, the solution was straightfoward based on the chapter's description of the biased vs. unbiased survey results.

-After plotting the biased results, however, I have the lingering doubt of how to confirm that the original data is unbiased.
+I also printed the means of each the original pmf and biased_pmf to get a quick numeric summary to quickly contextualize the information in the graphs.
+They look correct.

 # Code
 ### import relevant modules